 He has significant experience in the Real Estate, Agribusiness, Mining and Energy sectors, where he focuses on M&A, Project Finance and Regulatory matters.
 Mr. Alonso-de-Florida has acted as Counsel in a wide variety of representative transactions in several sectors and industries, including in the acquisition of regulated entities, Real Estate portfolios, Energy, Mining and Consumer products.
 He was involved in the structuring and negotiation of the largest bilateral real estate financing ever in Mexico.

 Who’s Who Legal says “Fernando Alonso-de-Florida R is lauded by peers who note he excels in project finance issues within the mining sector, including cross-border transactions.”

-Who’s Who Legal says “Fernando Alonso-de-Florida R is praised by sources as “a great lawyer in transactional matters” and “a very talented attorney” when it comes to M&A and export finance matters.”
+Who’s Who Legal says, “Fernando Alonso-de-Florida R is praised by sources as “a great Mergers and Acquisitions Lawyer in transactional matters” and “a very talented attorney” in export finance matters.”

 2003 The London School of Economics and Political Science, LL.M.
 Banking & Finance Law (Chevening Scholar).